Empirical IO Learning Notes

 2. Aguirregabiria, V. (2021).
 Empirical industrial organization: models, methods, and applications.
 University of Toronto, Preliminary version.

-Why I write this note?
-I have a research project with Professor Kohei Kawaguchi about Central Bank Digital Currency (CBDC).
-We are interested in the competition between CBDC and commercial banks.
-I am responsible for the empirical part of the project.
-Therefore, I need to learn some empirical IO methods.
-This note is a summary of my learning process.
-I will update this note regularly.
+Why am I writing this note?
+I am currently working on a research project with Professor Kohei Kawaguchi focused on Central Bank Digital Currency (CBDC).
+My role in this project involves handling the empirical analysis.
+To do this effectively, I need to become proficient in empirical industrial organization (IO) methods.
+This note serves as a summary of my learning journey, and I will be updating it regularly.

 Keywords and definitions